KevWK314/ThreeFourteen.FluentHttpClient/README.md

         .AddMessageListener<MessageListener>());
 ```

+In the example above the CreateClient call will get the HttpClient from ClientFactory with the name of "NewClient".
+Ideally you would have pre-configured the HttpClient "NewClient".

 ### Factory Builder

 The Factory does allow for a "builder" to be injected.
 The factory will then provide a [ServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollection) which when used in conjunction with some handy Microsoft (and other) extension methods can build your clients, ready for use.